Great Empires of Central Asia, Part 5: The Eastern Renaissance

-And only cooperated with the others when their interests happened to align.
+Each Sogdian king made laws according to his own rules — and only cooperated with the others when their interests happened to align.

 Within that flexible framework, Sogdian rulers and merchants made Central Asia the place to be if you wanted to exchange goods, money and/or ideas with people from distant civilizations, from the Mediterranean, through Mesopotamia and Persia, all the way to China.

 Yet even as the Sogdian city-states established themselves as key centers at the heart of Eurasian culture, their own trading partners — the Romans, Persians and Chinese — continued to regard Sogdiana as a backwater wilderness.
-Chalk it up to cultural hubris, I guess.

 After all, the Sogdians didn’t have much of a pedigree, compared to civilizations like the Mesopotamians and Chinese, with their thousands of years of recorded history.